 - Blood sugar control (insulin)

-- Function of reproductive organs (testosterone and estradial)
+- Function of reproductive organs (testosterone and estradiol)

 - Human growth hormone, thyroid hormone